 Perceived value refers to a consumer's overall assessment of a product's utility based on their perception of the benefits received compared to the costs [24].
-In the context of sustainable products, perceived value includes both functional valuesuch quality as and performance-and ethical value, which reflects environmental responsibility [25], [26].
-When consumers believe that a product or company contributes to environmental sustainability, they tend to assign a higher value to that product [24], [26].
-Research shows that perceived value is crucial in shaping intentions purchase and consumer loyalty, particularly environmentally friendly for products.
+In the context of sustainable products, perceived value includes both functional value such quality performance-and ethical value, which reflects environmental responsibility [25], [26].
+When consumers believe that a product company contributes environmental sustainability, they tend to assign a higher value to that product [24], [26].
+Research shows that perceived value is crucial in shaping purchase intentions consumer loyalty, particularly environmentally friendly products.
 Factors such as a company's waste management practices, sustainable packaging, and the overall environmental impact of its products can significantly influence perceived value [22], [27].
 Consequently, companies that adopt sustainable practices, including waste management innovations and eco-friendly packaging, are likely to see an increase in the perceived value of their products.
 This study examines the specific impact of these factors.